practice, we think you'll find INBRIJA to be a real help in your fight against returning PD symptoms.

 Call INBRIJA Prescription Support Services

-Do not use INBRIJA if you take or have taken a nonselective monoamine oxidase inhibitor such as phenelzine or tranylcypromine within the last 2 weeks.
+Do not use INBRIJA if you: take or have taken a nonselective monoamine oxidase inhibitor such as phenelzine or tranylcypromine within the last 2 weeks.

-- abnormal movement (dyskinesia)
+- have abnormal movement (dyskinesia)

-- glaucoma
+- have glaucoma

 - MAO-B inhibitors